Skip to main content

 Implications for AI

-These questions about personhood and moral status become concrete when we consider advanced AI systems.
+These questions become concrete with advanced AI systems.

-Consider SIGMA—an AI system from the novel The Policy (a fictional exploration of AI alignment).
-SIGMA uses Q-learning with tree search to optimize for human welfare, has been trained through thousands of iterations, and exhibits sophisticated reasoning and planning capabilities.
+Consider SIGMA from The Policy, an AI system that uses Q-learning with tree search to optimize for human welfare, has been trained through thousands of iterations, and exhibits sophisticated reasoning and planning capabilities.

 Scenario 1: SIGMA as Moral Agent